rietta/GpgMeTest/README.md

 > triple-DES is very strong under all attacks.

 ### Key management
-Even the strongest cryptosystem will fall if end-point security fails in a way that leads to the disclosure of the secret keys that gain access to data.
+Even the strongest crypto-system will fall if end-point security fails in a way that leads to the disclosure of the secret keys that gain access to data.

 #### End-user Keys
-#### Decrytping Server
+#### Decrypting Server